workingDog/StixToNeo4j/README.md

 **StixToNeo4j** converts STIX-2.1 domain objects (SDO) and relationships (SRO) to Neo4j csv format ready for bulk import into a Neo4j graph database using the [Neo4j import-tool](http://neo4j.com/docs/operations-manual/3.2/tutorial/import-tool/).

+Note that the Neo4j import tool is for the initial setup of a database, not for adding new nodes and relations to an existing database.

 ### References

 1) [Neo4j](https://neo4j.com/)